 - Popular plant-based products are milk, ice cream, cheese, butter, and others.
 (Allied Market Research)

-- Nowadays, many companies which make plant-based nuggets boast that their product contains only seven ingredients, at just 120 calories but 13g of protein per serving.
+- Nowadays, many companies that make plant-based nuggets boast that their product contains only seven ingredients, at just 120 calories but 13g of protein per serving.
 (Forbes)

 - In recent years, several meat-free fast-food restaurants have opened across the U.S. These include Veggie Grill, Plant Power Fast Food, Monty’s Good Burger, and Amy’s Drive-Thru.